wordofwarning/wordofwarning.org/archive/2015-spring/index.md

 Please send programming enquiries to me at <mailto:info@habarts.org>

 I'm joined in this lunacy by John Franklin, greenroom's long time programme co-ordinator.
 Often spotted in a hat or proffering a variety of bizarre refresh-ments, John is the friendly face greeting you and eliciting your feedback at many of our events.
+We are also grateful for the support of a growing band of current and former interns — to date Tom Burford, Afreena Islam, Catherine Shaw + Jamil Keating.